nubomedia-vtt/webrtcpeer-android/docs/DevelopersGuide.rst

     nbmWebRTCPeer.generateOffer("connectionId");

-When the offer is generated, a ``NBMWebRTCPeer.Observer.onLocalSdpOfferGenerated`` callback is triggered:
+When the offer is generated, a ``onLocalSdpOfferGenerated`` callback is triggered:

 .. code-block:: java